percolatestudio/meteor-velocityjs/README.md

-Meteor wrapper package for [velocity.js](http://julian.com/research/velocity/) version 1.0.0.
+Meteor wrapper package for [velocity.js](http://julian.com/research/velocity/)

 Velocity and it's ui.pack are included unmodified and will add themselves to `window` and `$` respectively.